Introducing Julien Mercille

 Julien Mercille is Lecturer at the School of Geography, Planning & Environmental Policy of the University College Dublin.
 Before receiving his PhD in geography from UCLA (Los Angeles, USA) in 2007, he obtained an MA in geography from the University of Kentucky (USA) and a BA in International Development Studies from McGill University (Montreal, Canada).
-For more info, please have a look at his university page.

 1. What are the main themes of the book?